-Pyramids only need to be built once per raster dataset; after that, they are accessed each time the raster dataset is viewed.
-The larger the raster dataset, the longer it takes to create the set of pyramids.
-However, this also means you will save more time in the long run.
+Pyramids only need to be built once per raster dataset.
+After that, they are accessed each time the raster dataset is viewed.
+The larger the raster dataset, the longer it takes to create the set of pyramids, but display will be faster and you will save time in the long run.

-Although you are not able to build pyramids on raster catalogs, it is possible to build pyramids for each raster dataset within the raster catalog.
+Although you are not able to build pyramids on raster catalogs, it is possible to build pyramids for each raster dataset within a raster catalog.
 Mosaic datasets are similar to raster catalogs.
-You can build pyramids for each raster dataset within the mosaic dataset; you can build overviews for a mosaic dataset but only using specific tools in the Mosaic Dataset toolset.
+You can build pyramids for each raster dataset within a mosaic dataset, and you can build overviews for a mosaic dataset using tools in the Mosaic Dataset toolset.

-Pyramids are stored in a single file that generally resides next to the source rasters.
-There are two types of pyramid files: an overview (.ovr) and a reduced resolution dataset (.rrd).
-ArcGIS can read both type of pyramid files, but it will only write .ovr files—with a few exceptions (described below).
+Pyramids are stored in a single file that by default is in the same location as the source raster.
+There are two types of pyramid files: an overview (.ovr) and a reduced-resolution dataset (.rrd).
+ArcGIS can read both types of pyramid files, but it will only write .ovr files—with a few exceptions as described below.

-The .ovr file is created and used by ArcGIS starting at version 10.
-One advancement of the .ovr file is it can be compressed with either LZ77 or JPEG compression.
-Keep in mind, JPEG compression can only be used with file types that can store data according to JPEG specifications.
+An .ovr file is created and used by ArcGIS starting at version 10.
+One advancement of the .ovr file that you can choose the compression method and compression quality.
+Keep in mind, JPEG type compressions can only be used with file types that can store data according to JPEG specifications.
 If JPEG pyramids are selected, the compression quality of the JPEG pyramids can also be specified.

-The overview file is approximately 8 percent the size of the original uncompressed file.
+The .ovr file is approximately 8 percent of the size of the original uncompressed file.
 If the pyramids are compressed, the .ovr file may be even smaller (such as 2 percent).
-An .ovr file size is difficult to estimate since the compression will depend on the homogeneity of the data.
+An .ovr file size is difficult to estimate because the compression will depend on the homogeneity of the data.